Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 Images were loaded in RGB color space (function read_image() in line 327) .
 To improve generalization pf the model images where cropped (60 pixels) on top and (20 pixels ) at the bottom of each image (code line 342).

-To reduce the number of trainable parameters
+To reduce the number of trainable parameters images where resized to 64x64 pixels for each channel with function *resize_img()* (code lines 356 to 365).